the-drunk-coder/megra/Tutorial/03_controlling_sound.md

   (nuc 'wave (par 90 :lp-dist 1.0 :lp-freq 1000 :atk 1 :rel 99 :dur 100 :lvl 0.5) :dur 200))
 ```

-Please find a list of the different synth sounds in the appendix !
-Some more will be introduced during the tutorial.

-## Technique: Event Inhibition and Exhibition
+## 3.4 Technique: Event Inhibition and Exhibition

 One nice technique based on the event streaming idea is the idea of event inhibition and exhibition.
 Look at the following structure: